SABR 49: Research presentations

 Dr. John J. Burbridge Jr. <firstname.lastname@example.org> is currently Professor Emeritus at Elon University where he was both a dean and professor.
 He is also an adjunct at York College of Pennsylvania.
 While at Elon he introduced and taught Baseball and Statistics.
 He has authored several SABR publications and presented at SABR Conventions, NINE and the Seymour meetings.
 He is a lifelong New York Giants baseball fan.
 The greatest Giants-Dodgers game he attended was a 1-0 Giants’ victory in Jersey City in 1956.
 Yes, the Dodgers did play in Jersey City in 1956 and 1957.

-Note: Due to a medical situation, John Burbridge Jr. will be unable to attend the convention.
-His son, John Burbridge III, will deliver this presentation instead.
+Note: Due to a medical situation, John Burbridge Jr. was unable to attend the convention.
+His son, John Burbridge III, delivered this presentation instead.

 12:45-1:10 p.m.
 (Seaport A/B Ballroom)